gskril/ens-offchain-resolver-read-from-api/README.md

 # ENS Offchain Resolver Gateway

+> [!NOTE]
+> See [gskril/ens-offchain-registrar](https://github.com/gskril/ens-offchain-registrar) for a more modern example.

-This package implements a simple CCIP-read gateway server for ENS offchain resolution that fetches name data from an external API.
+This repo implements a simple CCIP-read gateway server for ENS offchain resolution that fetches name data from an external API.

 ## Usage: